Hosting a National AeroPress Championship

 After the event

 We cannot overstate how important this is.
-It is your responsibility to pay for your winner’s flights and accommodation at the World AeroPress Championship final in Seoul, Korea.
-The event will be held in early November, 2017.
+It is your responsibility to pay for your winner’s flights and accommodation at the World AeroPress Championship final.
+This event will be held in early November, 2018.
 Don’t be stingy — the flights should be as direct as possible, and the hotel should be of a good standard.

 18. Send us the goods